netactivenl/homey.ical2voice/README.md

 ## 4. Setup

 ### 4.1 Install the iCalendar to Voice app
-On your Homey's interface go to "Setting > Apps" and find and install the iCalendar to Voice app.
+On your Homey's interface go to "Apps".
+Hit the + sign in the top right corner.
+Then find and install the iCalendar to Voice app.
-After the app is installed, you have access to its settings through the Settings screen and to the App itself from the Apps list on the Flows screen: iCalendar to Voice.
+After the app is installed, you have access to its settings through the App's Settings screen and to the App itself from the Apps list on the Flows screen: iCalendar to Voice.

 ### 4.2 Configure your calendar(s)
-On your Homey's interface go to "Settings".
-Select the iCalendar to Voice App.
+On your Homey's interface go to "Apps" and click "iCalendar to Voice".
+Then click "Configure App".
 Add your calendar(s) by specifying a name and the link (URL) to your hosted calendar (ICS) file.
 ![](https://github.com/netactivenl/homey.ical2voice/raw/master/assets/images/settings.png)